RocketMap/RocketMap/README.md

 For general support, join [our discord server](https://discord.gg/uAmEkcu).

+For feature requests go to, [our feathub page](http://feathub.com/PokemonGoMap/PokemonGo-Map).

 Live visualization of all the pokemon (with option to show gyms and pokestops) in your area.
 This is a proof of concept that we can load all the pokemon visible nearby given a location.
 Currently runs on a Flask server displaying Google Maps with markers on it.

 Features: